Punakha Drubchen Festival Tour Bhutan

 Next, we visit the Sangchhen Dorji Lhuendrup Lhakhang Nunnery, a serene haven perched on a hill.
 The nunnery offers panoramic views of the Punakha Valley and the surrounding mountains, making it an ideal spot for reflection and meditation.

-We bid farewell to Punakha in the afternoon and start a scenic drive back to Paro.
+In the afternoon, we bid farewell to Punakha and started a scenic drive back to Paro.
 The journey retraces our steps through Dochula Pass, offering a different perspective of the stunning mountain scenery.

 Meals: Breakfast, Lunch, and Dinner